sjhatfield/sjhatfield.github.io/_posts/2020-08-17-Kaggle-melanoma-local-CNNs.md

 scheduler = ReduceLROnPlateau(optimizer=optimizer, mode='max', patience=2, factor=0.2)
 ```

-where `mode='max'` means the learning rate will be decreased once the validation accuracy stops increasing, `patience=2` means we will allow only 2 epochs of non-increasing performance and  `factor=0.2` means the current learning rate will be multiplied by 0.2 for the decrease.
+where `mode='max'` means the learning rate will be decreased once the validation accuracy stops increasing, `patience=2` means we will allow only 2 epochs of non-increasing performance and  `factor=0.2` means the current learning rate will be multiplied by $$0.2$$ for the decrease.
 Another learning rate schedular which performs well is [cyclic learning rates](https://arxiv.org/abs/1506.01186) which is also available in PyTorch.

 ### Sampling

-I use PyTorchs `WeightedRandomSampler` to ensure the minority class (malignant) is sampled often enough to make sure it is $$50\%$$ of the training data.
+I use the `WeightedRandomSampler` from PyTorch to ensure the minority class (malignant) is sampled often enough to make sure it is $$50\%$$ of the training data.
 It is possible that it would be better to only sample until it makes up maybe $$20\%$$ of the data but I did not have enough time (and compute) to try this.
 I also wanted to use SMOTE with the image data but could not find a PyTorch implementation.

 ### Number of Epochs

 For the local smaller networks I trained for 10 epochs and for the cloud ones 20.
 This was purely due to time and computation limits.
 I would have trained for longer if I had access to better hardware.
+I experimented with larger Resnet models which could fit into my laptops memory but I could not train for enough epochs and the models were underfit.

 ### Frozen Epochs

-I left all layers of the models except the final frozen for the first 3 epochs.
-This is because I was using pre-trained networks which has their final network changed to match the cancer prediciton binary classification problem.
+I left all layers of the models, except the final, frozen for the first 3 epochs.
+This is because I was using pre-trained networks which have had their final layer changed to match the cancer prediciton binary classification problem, rather than the ImageNet classification problem.
 The networks are pre-trained on ImageNet which contains images of all manner of different objects/animals/things.
 By freezing all but the last layer, we can relatively quickly get good performance on the cancer image data and them unfreeze the full network and train the lower layers to the specific task.
 This is called transfer learning.

 ### Early Stopping

 This technique is to combat overfitting by stopping training if an increase in performance on the validation set is not found for a certain number of epochs in a row.
 I had this set to 3 for the local training and 5 for cloud training.
-This way a reduction in the learning rate can be tested and then training halted if better performance is not experienced with the lower learning rate.
+This way a reduction in the learning rate can be tested, and then training halted if better performance is not experienced with the lower learning rate.

 ## Model Assessment

-As with the tabular data, triple-stratified leakfree k-fold cross validaiton will be used.
-When I had more time and compute I used 5-fold cross-validation but when I was low on time and compute I use 3-fold.
+As with the tabular data, triple-stratified leak free k-fold cross validaiton will be used.
+Thanks again to Chris Deotte for creating the folds!
+When I had more time and compute, I used 5-fold cross-validation but when I was low on time and compute I used 3-fold.
 When external data was used it was only added as training data.

 The metric used for validation is AUC-ROC as this is the metric to be assessed by Kaggle.